 Here are the answers to our most asked questions:

 “How can I best prepare for taking the CritiCall tests?”

 We’ve written a CritiCall Test Preparation Guide for candidates.

 - Download the CritiCall Candidate Test Preparation Guide (PDF)

 “Is there a practice version of CritiCall?
 Can I download the demo?”

 There is no “practice test” for CritiCall and the software is ONLY available to actual emergency response agencies or verified private dispatch companies.
-However, there is a free keyboarding test available at: www.opac.com.
-It will help you check your keyboarding speed and accuracy.
+However, there are free applicant practice tests available at: http://criticall911.com/dispatcher-testing/applicants/.

 Also you may want to try the Data Entry Practice Test created by Karen Freeman-Smith.
 Ms. Freeman-Smith developed this for her personal use and as a resource for her blog readers.
 While CritiCall or Biddle Consulting Group did not participate in it’s development, applicants may find this to be a helpful practice tool.

 “What is the CritiCall test like?”